sinkaroid/booru/README.md

 ```py
 (method) search: (tags: str, limit: int = 100, page: int = 1, random: bool = True, gacha: bool = False) -> Coroutine
 ```
-> All the parameters are optional, except for `tags` which is required.
+> All the parameters are optional, except for `query` which is required.

 ```py
 import asyncio